Charlotte Hornets radio broadcaster suspended indefinitely for racial slur in tweet

 CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE) – A Charlotte Hornets radio broadcaster has been suspended indefinitely after tweeting out a racial slur while discussing the Denver-Utah game.
+(WJZY) – A Charlotte Hornets radio broadcaster has been suspended indefinitely after tweeting out a racial slur while discussing the Denver-Utah game.

 Radio voice John Focke took to the social media platform on Monday to apologize for the error.